milena-allaway/text_editor/README.md

 To install this app as a PWA, click on the install button in the header of the app and follow the prompts.

 ## Usage
 To use this app, simply type in the text area.
 The app will automatically save your work to the database.
 You can add or delete text, and the app will save your changes.
 You can also use the app offline.
 It can be installed on your phone or computer or used in the browser.
-You can visit the deployed app at: (insert link here)
+You can visit the deployed app [HERE](https://text-editor-tcmj.onrender.com)

 ![Screenshot of app](./public/screenshots/Screenshot1.png)